CIS 3023 – Programming for CIS Majors II

 Discussion Leaders & Graders

-All discussions will meet in CISE classroom labs located through the main CISE lab in CSE E114.
+All discussions will meet in CSE E113.
 You must attend the discussion section in which you are registered (attendance is mandatory).
-You will be allowed to miss two discussions without penalty.
 Here are the days, periods, locations, discussion leaders, and project graders for each section.
-Note that TA discussion & grading assignments are projected and could change as the semester develops.
+Note that this is tentative and could change, based on any last minute departmental needs pertaining to TA assignments.

 Section